absmach/magistrala-docs/docs/getting-started.md

 ```

-This proves that these provisioning commands were sent from the CLI to the Mainflux system.
+This proves that these provisioning commands were sent from the CLI to the Magistrala system.

 ## Step 4 - Send Messages